 Accordingly, RSDC will now be known by the name ‘Rubber, Chemical and Petrochemical Skill Development Council’ (RCPSDC).

-The council will implement skill training programmes in the chemicals and petrochemicals (plastic) vertical for the youth across the country.
+The council will implement skill training programs in the chemicals and petrochemicals (plastic) vertical for the youth across the country.

 The RSDC was set up by the All India Rubber Industries Association (AIRIA) and the Automotive Tyre Manufacturers Association (ATMA) in collaboration with the National Skill Development Corporation (NSDC) under the Ministry of Skill Development and Entrepreneurship (MSDE).